qeffects/helium/README.md

 		love.graphics.printf("Pressed? "..tostring(state.pressed),0,view.h/2-5,view.w,'center')
 	end
 ```
 Is the rendering code, it works more or less like a mini window of a love.draw()

-	Additional details:
+### Additional details:
-		view is a table that holds the information about the position and size of an element
+**view** is a table that holds the information about the position and size of an element
-			x,y
-			w,h
+x, y, w, h
 Setting this from inside the element works as expected(so you can dynamically resize and reposition the element from inside)

 param is the table that you pass in buttonFactory({}, 200, 100), it can be anything you need

 there's a configuration table inside of helium, which has a couple of default settings
 if autorun is off then you NEED to place helium.update(dt), helium.render() somewhere

 and if you need input, hook it up to the eventHandlers in your own love.run:
 ```lua
 		if not(helium.input.eventHandlers[name]) or not(helium.input.eventHandlers[name](a, b, c, d, e, f)) then love.handlers[name](a, b, c, d, e, f)